Click on a subject area to see frequently asked questions and other information.

 A: If you know your myWSU ID but are having problems logging into myWSU, call the Help Desk, 978-HELP.

 A: Tuition and fees are required of every student as a condition of enrollment.
 For tuition purposes, a resident is someone who has lived in Kansas for twelve consecutive months prior to enrollment/re-enrollment and who has demonstrated, during those twelve months, the intent to make Kansas his/her permanent home.
-Non-resident students pay approximately 2.7 times the rate of tuition and fees beyond that of resident students.
-Some courses have additional usage or enrollment fees.
+Non-resident students pay slightly more than 2.4 times the rate of tuition and fees beyond that of resident students.
+Some courses, such as those in business or chemistry, have additional fees.
 The table below shows the WSU tuition and fee schedule for resident undergraduate students:

 |University Registration Fee—per semester||$17.00|

-Kansas residents participating in the concurrent enrollment partnership program will receive an automatic scholarship to pay for up to six credit hours of tuition; however, students will still need to pay the fees portion of their bills.
-Kansas residents enrolling in one three-credit hour concurrent enrollment partnership course should expect a minimum fees bill of $133.85; for a five-credit hour course, $211.75; for two three-credit hour courses, $250.70.
-Some courses, such as those in business or chemistry, have additional fees.
+Kansas residents enrolling in one three-credit hour concurrent enrollment partnership course should expect a minimum fees bill of $706.25; for a five-credit hour course, $1165.25; for two three-credit hour courses, $1395.50.
+Some courses, such as those in business and chemistry, have additional fees.

-A: If you participate in the federally funded National School Lunch Program (which provides free or reduced-cost meals to qualified students) and meet all program and course pre-requisites for the concurrent enrollment partnership, you are eligible for additional scholarship money to pay for up to six hours of fees per semester.
-The additional scholarship money does not cover the $30 admission application fee, books, or class supplies.
+A: If you participate in the National School Lunch Program (which provides free or reduced-cost meals to qualified students) or the AVID program and meet all program and course pre-requisites for the concurrent enrollment partnership, you are eligible for scholarship money for Kansas-resident based tuition and fees for one of the following classes: Communication 111, English 101, English 102, Math 111 or Math 112.
+Students will receive WSU credit in either Math 111 or Math 112, but not both.
+The scholarship does not cover the $30 admission application fee, books, or class supplies, and may not be used for other Wichita State University courses.
 Talk with your counselor for more information.

-Q: How will I know if know if the scholarship has been applied?
+Q: How will I know if I have a bill?

 A: You must go online and access your billing account.
-Every student has a bill posted to his or her account that shows the amount of scholarship money he or she has received.
-It is your responsibility to check your account and make sure that the enrollment, scholarship and billing information is correct.
+Every student has a bill posted to his or her account that shows the amount of tuition and fees being charged.
+It is your responsibility to check your account and make sure that the enrollment and billing information is correct.
 Student accounts will be posted by the second week of February or the third week of September, whichever comes first.

 Q: How do I access my bill?